ActianCorp/integration-platform-docs/docs/vector-search.md

 ---
-title: Understanding Vector Search in Qdrant
+title: Understanding Vector Search in Cortex
 ---

-# How Does Vector Search Work in Qdrant?
+# How Does Vector Search Work in Cortex?

 If you are still trying to figure out how vector search works, please read ahead.
-This document describes how vector search is used, covers Qdrant's place in the larger ecosystem, and outlines how you can use Qdrant to augment your existing projects.
+This document describes how vector search is used, covers Cortex's place in the larger ecosystem, and outlines how you can use Cortex to augment your existing projects.

 For those who want to start writing code right away, visit our [Complete Beginners tutorial](#) to build a search engine in 5-15 minutes.